Our approaches to the environment

 Horizontal recycling

-In October 2022, we launched the "Horizontal Recycling" project to collect and recycle used pens* to demonstrate the reduction of CO2 emissions by establishing a resource recycling system.
+In October 2022, we are implementing the "Horizontal Recycling" project to collect and recycle used pens* to demonstrate the reduction of CO2 emissions by establishing a resource recycling system.

 This project is being implemented as part of the Ministry of the Environment's "FY2022 Demonstration Project for a Plastic Resource Circulation System toward a Decarbonized Society".

 Horizontal recycling is an activity to make plastic products for the same purpose again from used plastic products.
-It is a challenging and advanced activity to reduce CO2 emissions, reduce the amount of virgin plastic used, and recycle plastic resources time.
-However, we will work to make it a reality.
-We are committed to achieving this goal.
+It is a highly challenging and advanced activity to simultaneously reduce CO2 emissions and the amount of virgin plastic usage, while recycling plastic resources.
+However, we will continue striving to achieve this goal and make it a reality for us.

 *"Used pens" refers mainly to pens that are no longer suitable for replacing refills or are no longer in use.